tqtezos/stablecoin/docs/specification.md

 )
 ```

-- Unpauses the contract so that transferring, burning, minting and
+- Unpauses the contract so that transferring, burning and minting
-  allowance operations can be performed by users with corresponding
+  operations can be performed by users with corresponding roles.
-  roles.

 - Cannot be called multiple times.